15 21 "The son said to him, 'Father, I have sinned against heaven and against you. I am no longer worthy to be called your son.'

 The Palm Sunday / Easter Sunday season gives plenty of material for celebration; maybe this is even a time for celebrating some prodigals returned to the family.
 Let's have no elder brothers in our midst today.
 Such an unforgiving spirit will rob you of the joy that should be yours on this Lord's Day.

 Let's not have any wet blankets today.
 Let's just shout hallelujah and rejoice together in God's great forgiving grace toward repentant sinners!

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They originally appeared in Standard, a weekly take-home curriculum piece for adult Sunday school classes published by what is now called The Foundry.
+I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
+They originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.

 *Note: The expression "wet blanket" started in the USA in the early 1800s.
 There were no fire extinguishers in homes and there was no 911 to call.
 When fires started in homes, people would frequently grab a blanket, plunge into an animal watering trough and throw it on a fire to put it out.
 The combination of wetness and the smothering effect would sometimes put out the fire.
 The expression came to mean someone who smothers excitement and "fire" in a gathering of people.

 articles: Year-long series in

 Are you ready for Christmas?